Engaging Historically Non-Responsive, Non-Compliant Members

 Increasing HRA Completions to Achieve 4 and 5 Star Performance

-The results are in, and the health plan can easily access fully compliant and CMS audit-ready data.
+The results are in, and the health plan can easily access data that is fully compliant and CMS audit-ready.
 Icario generates half of the HRA completions and the client generates the other half in a well-balanced partnership.